jpverkamp/blog/content/programming/2018/2018-04-01-deep-dreams-with-fish-and-docker.md

 - Docker
 - Dotfiles
 ---
-[DeepDream](https://github.com/google/deepdream) is a [research project](https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html) originally from Google that gives you a look into how {{< wikipedia "neural networks" >}} see the world.
+[DeepDream](https://github.com/google/deepdream) is a [research project](https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html) originally from Google that gives you a look into how [[wiki:neural networks]]() see the world.
 They're fascinating, bizarre, and a lot of fun to play with.
 A bit of work getting them to work on your own machine though.

 Luckily, GitHub user [saturnism](https://github.com/saturnism/deepdream-cli-docker) has put together a lovely Docker-based tool that will do just that for us: [deepdream-cli-docker](https://github.com/saturnism/deepdream-cli-docker).
 Unfortunately, the commands are still a bit long.
 Let's clean it up a bit and add the ability to dream about non-JPGs (animated GIFs especially!).